One of the simplest ways to enhance your sex life is to find a lubricant you love.

-This one is self-explanatory and probably intuitive, but if eating coconuts is causing you an allergic reaction, it is probably best to stay away from trying coconut oil as lube.
+This one is self-explanatory and probably intuitive, but if eating coconuts is causing you an allergic reaction, it is probably best to avoid trying coconut oil as lube.

 ✖️ Watch the sheets.

-If you plan on experimenting with coconut oil as lube it’s best that you say your goodbyes to an old towel before using and throwing it away right after.
+If you plan on experimenting with coconut oil as lube, you should say your goodbyes to an old towel before using and throwing it away right after.

 Best Coconut Oil As Lube Alternatives.

 So, we’ve established that coconut oil is very much safe to be used as a lube, however, should you prefer to opt for a nice lube with a subtle coconut scent, take a look at the list of coconut oil alternatives I made for you: